yayiji/LinuxRes/mystarts/a-how.md

 [Install]
 WantedBy=multi-user.target

-# Two
-Reload the systemd daemon to recognize the new service:
+systemctl daemon-reload                 # Reload the systemd daemon to recognize the new service systemctl enable your.service           # run it at boot systemctl start your.service            # start it now systemctl restart your.service          # restart it
-- sudo systemctl daemon-reload
-Enable the service to start on boot:
-- sudo systemctl enable webhook.service
-Start the webhook service immediately:
-- sudo systemctl start webhook.service

-# Three
-Check the status to ensure it’s active and running:
-- sudo systemctl status webhook.service
-By default, output goes to systemd’s journal.
-View logs with:
-- journalctl -u webhook.service
+systemctl status your.service           # check current status systemctl list-units --type=service     # list all services journalctl -u webhook.service           # View logs